katherinesebastin/AdvWebDevelopmentProject/Definition and Planning.md

 ### 5: View Character Profiles
 User: Any player (Player Sam, Veteran Player Riley)
-Trigger: User selects a character profile to view in multiplayer mode.
+Trigger: User selects a character profile to view.
 Process:
-- The user navigates to the "Player Profiles" section.
+- The user navigates to the "Profiles" section.
-- The user selects another player’s profile to view (if permissions allow).
+- The user selects another player’s profile to view.
 - The system displays the profile with visible details such as HP, skills, and inventory, but without edit permissions (unless the user is the GM).
 - The user can view any public notes or log entries associated with that character, but cannot modify the profile.